Bathroom sex

-Bathroom sex refers to engaging in sexual activities in the bathroom or toilet, either private or public.
+Bathroom sex is the engagement of sexual activities in the bathroom or toilet, either private or public.
 Bathroom sex occurs in many parts of the world and in many places, including stores, hotels, bars, restaurants, airplanes, and universities.
 Bathroom sex is depicted in many films.
 There is specific jargon which is applied to initiating and having sex in a bathroom, as well as the sex positions that are most commonly used.

 According to anthropologist Helen Fisher, when a person is in the bathtub with another person, they have removed their "defenses".
 Therefore, every touch during this time becomes a lot more intimate.

 Prevalence

 In Japan, love hotels are sometimes built with specially designed bathrooms to facilitate bathroom sex.
 According to Mark D. West, people in these hotels often engage in bathroom sex "with the tap on".
 Clinical sexologist Sonia Borg states that in the United States, bathroom sex in public bathrooms is more frequent in bars than in other places, such as restaurants.
 In 2006, the Daily News reported that many couples have sex in the restaurant bathrooms across New York City.
 Bathroom sex also occurs in the lavatory of passenger airliners.
 People who have sex in the aircraft lavatory are said to have joined the Mile High Club.

 Bathroom sex is also observed in the military.
 According to Gay Men in Modern Southern Literature by William Mark Poteet, some members of the military have gay sex in bathrooms to break the military moral code or, as he describes it, "the heterosexual masculine fortress of pure and decent sex."